wp-plugins/fetch-tweets/readme.txt

 == Changelog ==

+= 2 =
+* Added the geometry coordinate picker field for the search tweet type.
+* Renewed the positions of meta boxes in the rule definition page.
+* Updated the [Admin Page Framework](http://wordpress.org/plugins/admin-page-framework/) library to v3.0.1.4b.

 = 1.3.5.1 - 03/06/2014 =
 * Fixed a bug that caused a fatal error when newly connecting to Twitter introduced since v1.3.5.